Camp Counselor Resume

 Word it carefully so as not to break your chance of getting interviewed.
 In our Camp Counselor resume sample, we used the word passionate, to describe Joanne as a Camp Counselor.
 We also added her level of work experience to show that she is no stranger to camp activities.
 We followed it up with her desire to join the company and closed the statement with her intended contribution to Camp Wilderness.

-Take note that we used just one word to define her as camp counselor.
+Take note that we used just one word to define her as a camp counselor.
 You can use one or two strong adjectives that suit your job.

 What to Write in a Camp Counselor Resume Skills Section